—✴︎ 𝐵𝓁𝑒𝓈𝓈𝒾𝓃𝑔 𝐼𝓃 𝒟𝒾𝓈𝑔𝓊𝒾𝓈𝑒 ✴︎—

 “Then why do you keep answering my calls?”
 His smugness sends a wave of heat over your face.

-“Because I don’t got nobody else,” you admitted through a snicker, carrying the quiet weight of your pain.
+“Because I don’t got nobody else,” you admit through a snicker, carrying the quiet weight of your pain.

-He caught on and went silent for a few seconds.
-The mood stiffened.
+He catches on and goes silent for a few seconds.
+The mood stiffens.
 “I’m sorry about my schedule.”
 He exhales.
 “You sound like you could use the company.”

 “I told you before.
 I know it’s not your fault.”
 A moment passes, “But I do hope I can see you soon.”
 Now you twirl a strand of your hair as you melt into your couch cushions.